The Message of Jesus transcends Empire.

 Here’s another way to think of a societal machine and its framing narrative.

 If the components of the societal machine—mechanisms, means of control and operational systems—are a computer’s hardware, the framing narrative is the software, the operating system itself.
 While the hardware is essentially neutral, the operating system determines whether the computer serves a noble or nefarious purpose.

 And just as the first century societal machine was diseased, our twenty-first century mainframe is riddled with multiple computer viruses.

-As pointed out in Unpacking the Gospel of the Kingdom, the framing narrative of Jesus’ day was essentially one of oppressive domination by the Roman Empire captured in the (coerced) allegiant profession, Caesar is Lord.
+As mentioned, the framing narrative of Jesus’ day was essentially one of oppressive domination by the Roman Empire captured in the (coerced) allegiant profession, Caesar is Lord.

 This corrupt narrative drove the societal machine into the ground, polluting its Primary Societal Mechanisms (religion, politics and economics) with its toxic values and co-opting the Means of Control and Operating Systems to infect first-century society with a plethora of societal dysfunction, injustice and oppression.